pluteski/speech-to-text/blog/content/life30_review.md

 > “A great way of dissipating more is to make more copies of yourself."

-This theory sees
+This theory sees life,
-> "life, and its extraordinary confluence of form and function,
+> "and its extraordinary confluence of form and function,
 > as the ultimate outcome of dissipation-driven
 > adaptation and self-replication."

-_However, the jury is still out :_
+Bear in mind that the jury is still out :
 > [life] “requires some explicit notion of information
 > that takes it beyond the non-equilibrium dissipative
 > structures-type process.”